mariyacherian/Stack-Overflow-Challenge---Challenge-13-Integer-sorting-in-a-grid/README.md

 **Table of contents**

-.Overview
+.
+Overview
-.The challenge
+.
+The challenge
-.Links
+.
+Links
-.My process
+.
+My process
-.Built with
+.
+Built with
-.What I learned
+.
+What I learned
-.Useful resources
+.
+Useful resources
-.Author
+.
+Author

 **Overview**

 In this challenge, we will sort some numbers onto a 6x6 square grid.
 Each cell will have one number.